CamHenlin/FocusedEdit/README.md

 - [Retro68](https://github.com/autc04/Retro68) - a GCC-based cross compilation env for classic Macintosh systems
 - [CoprocessorJS](https://github.com/CamHenlin/coprocessor.js) - a library that allows us to handle nodejs workloads sent over a serial port
 - [serialperformanceanalyzer](https://github.com/CamHenlin/serialperformanceanalyzer) - used to analyze the performance of many different parts of the application during its development lifecycle
+- [TESample](https://github.com/CamHenlin/TESample) - this is a basic Macintosh Toolbox demo application that the text editing portion of FocusedEdit is essentially riffing off of

 ## Limitations / areas for improvement
 FocusedEdit is 100% usable and I've been using it daily to write out long slack messages, confluence docs, emails since mid 2022, but it could be even better with your help: